-18 years experience in chemistry and materials science research and development.
-Research scientist in the University of Washington Department of Chemistry specializing in design and synthesis of organic electro-optic molecules, characterization of optical and viscoelastic properties, and thin film device fabrication for measuring EO performance.
-2 years with biotech startup supported by UW CoMotion incubator program.
-10 years at Air Products and Chemicals focusing on conducting polymers, lithium battery materials, surfactants, and catalysis.
-Ph.D. in Chemistry from the California Institute of Technology.
+Dr. Delwin L. Elder has 20 years of experience in chemistry and materials science research and development, and he thrives on discovering novel and pragmatic solutions with partners and collaborators.
+As a Research Scientist at the University of Washington Department of Chemistry, he specializes in the design and synthesis of organic electro-optic molecules, characterization of optical and viscoelastic properties, and thin-film device fabrication.
+Previously, Delwin spent two years with CoMotion and ten years at Air Products and Chemicals, focusing on conducting polymers, lithium battery materials, surfactants, and catalysis.
+He has a Ph.D. in Chemistry from the California Institute of Technology.

 With a demonstrated track record in building strategic partnerships and business development, Dr. Stephanie Benight is a leader in materials.
 She is President and Principal Scientist of Tactile Materials Solutions, assisting clients with strategy, marketing, and technical analysis.
 Stephanie has a B.S. in Chemistry from Stanford University and a dual Ph.D. in Chemistry and Nanotechnology from the University of Washington.
 She has performed research in the areas of liquid crystals, electro-optic materials, organic electronics, semiconductors, and 3D printing.
 Stephanie has conducted numerous root cause and failure analysis investigations of plastics, adhesives, and coatings used in commercial products such as building materials, consumer electronics, and medical devices.
 Her experience includes building the supply chain for various materials and establishing processes for quality control and material validation.